checklist/checklist-support/docs/mobile/checklist/sort-filter.md

 {: .no_toc }

-The Sort & Filter menu allows you just that.
-In addition, you can choose to hide subtasks so you can focus on the big picture.
+Sort & Filter your checklist view.
+Hide subtasks to focus on the big picture.

 <details open markdown="block">